-Working capital investments are intended to be used to cover liquidity needs and includes U.S. Treasury securities with maturities greater than three months and are classified in level 1 of the fair value hierarchy, as defined in note 2(p).
+Working capital investments are intended to cover liquidity needs, include U.S. Treasury securities with original maturities greater than three months, and are classified in level 1 of the fair value hierarchy, as defined in note 2(o).

 (d) Bond Deposits with Trustee